 Even if you can’t take advantage of student-loan forgiveness programs, you still may be able to reduce the interest rates on your loans.
 There aren’t any federal programs that can lower them, but many student loan-servicing companies offer incentives to do so.

 Signing up for automatic payments, for instance, can get a reduction in rates because the servicer is assured of getting the monthly payment on time.
-This can reduce the interest rate by as much as 2% over time.
+This normally can reduce the interest rate by 0.25%, with some lenders giving as much as 0.50% off.

 You can get more information about federal loan-forgiveness options from the Federal Student Aid site.